Driver using SuperTrucker pretrip assistant on a Peterbilt fleet truck

 Three ways we can move forward.

-The asymmetric math: APL's total cash on Plan A is at most $19,159 all-in over 90 days, most of it paid directly to vendors.
+The asymmetric math: APL's total cash on Plan A is at most $10,959 over 90 days, all of it paid directly to vendors.
 In return, APL gets founding ownership in a fleet AI platform positioned to clear hundreds of millions in platform revenue — a category that is forming right now, in 2026, with every fleet-tech dollar in motion.

 This software defeats every tool in its class.
 OTR Diagnostics as a feature, not a $500/yr product.
 An ELD that catches dispatcher-introduced log errors — the #1 DOT audit trigger, and something no ELD on the market catches today.
 The first agentic AI marketplace built for trucking, with zero comparable product in the category.
 Carriers currently stitch together $50,000-$200,000/yr SaaS stacks to do a fraction of this.

-Plan A funds the full platform.
-Plan C cuts the OTR Diagnostics replacement from MVP and collapses the hardware ask to a Bluetooth ELD dongle plus compute — roughly $3,200 fresh, same monthly retainer, same founding-partner terms.
+Plan A funds the full platform — hardware only, no monthly retainer.
+Plan C cuts the OTR Diagnostics replacement from MVP and collapses the hardware ask to a J-1939 dongle (Queclink GV350MG) plus compute — roughly $3,200 fresh, same founding-partner terms.
 Plan B costs APL nothing but a signature on a non-binding LOI.
 Honest preference is Plan A — but Plan C is the scope-reduction if the full hardware is too much, and Plan B is the fallback if neither funding path works.

 Plan A — Preferred